yihua/hudi/website/docs/configurations.md

 ---

 > #### read.streaming.skip_clustering
-> Whether to skip clustering instants for streaming read, to avoid reading duplicates<br></br>
+> Whether to skip clustering instants to avoid reading base files of clustering operations for streaming read to improve read performance.<br></br>
 > `Default Value: false (Optional)`<br></br>
 > `Config Param: READ_STREAMING_SKIP_CLUSTERING`<br></br>

 ---

 > #### read.streaming.skip_compaction
-> Whether to skip compaction instants for streaming read, there are two cases that this option can be used to avoid reading duplicates:
+> Whether to skip compaction instants and avoid reading compacted base files for streaming read to improve read performance.
-1) you are definitely sure that the consumer reads faster than any compaction instants, usually with delta time compaction strategy that is long enough, for e.g, one week;
+This option can be used to avoid reading duplicates when changelog mode is enabled, it is a solution to keep data integrity
-2) changelog mode is enabled, this option is a solution to keep data integrity<br></br>
+<br></br>
 > `Default Value: false (Optional)`<br></br>
 > `Config Param: READ_STREAMING_SKIP_COMPACT`<br></br>